Crashworthiness/Safety Simulation

 The size of crashworthiness models is growing and it is expected to reach between 20 and 40 million elements in 2020.
 Finer mesh models will be required to improve accuracy and to model with less abstraction.
 Crash scenarios beyond the regulation tests such as car-to-car crashes also push the model size higher.
 Abaqus/Explicit is always ahead of the trends in extending the capacity so the tested maximum for Release 2020 is a 59 Million element model.

 SIMULIA continually works to optimize the consumption of memory and CPU cycles.
-With performance and accuracy being the core values of Abaqus/Explicit, increasing our customers’ productivity through faster simulations is key and our goal is to enable higher fidelity models and scale them to a large number of cores so that users can have the results overnight.
+With performance and accuracy being the core values of Abaqus/Explicit, increasing our customers’ productivity through faster crash simulation is key and our goal is to enable higher fidelity models and scale them to a large number of cores so that users can have the results overnight.

 Abaqus/Explicit Large Model Scaling & Performance